couchbase-partners/amazon-cloud-formation-couchbase/documentation/bestPractices.md

 ### Memory Allocation

-Q: We're currently doing 50% for data and 15% for index.
-Need a good solution here.
+We're currently doing 50% for data and 25% for index.
+These can be adjusted post deploy.

 ### Fault Tolerance and High Availability